This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Website: RomanBaths.co.uk

-The most well-known and popular attractions in Bath is the 2,000-year-old Roman Baths, the place of Britain’s only natural thermal waters.
+The most well-known and popular attraction in Bath is the 2,000-year-old Roman Baths, the place of Britain’s only natural thermal waters.

 Back then the beautiful city the Romans built around the baths was called Aquae Sulis.